dortania/dortania.github.io/_posts/2020-11-10-bigsur-new.md

 ### X79 and X99 Boot issues

-With macOS 11, Big Sur, IOPCIFamily went through a decent rewriting causing many of X99 patches to break and many X79 boards fail to boot as well with IOPCIFamily kernel panics.
+With Big Sur, IOPCIFamily went through a decent rewriting causing many X79 and X99 boards to fail to boot as well as panic on IOPCIFamily.
 To resolve this issue, you'll need to disable the unused uncore bridge:

 * [SSDT-UNC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-UNC.dsl)